Jochem-W/LeagueConvert/README.md

 ### LeagueConvert

-Currently, LeagueConvert can do everything LeagueBulkConvert can do, but with code that isn't terrible.
+Currently, LeagueConvert can do everything LeagueBulkConvert can do, but with code that isn't super terrible.

 Planned:

 * Rewrite hash table loading code
-* Fix missing textures
 * Support for map geometry
 * Support for texture masks (if possible)
 * Optimisation/cleanup